 Status for day-to-day practice

-Tool and examples are available to incorporate model uncertainty into engineering projects.
+Tool and examples are available to incorporate model uncertainty in both channel experiments and the design of typical river interventions in the Dutch rivers.

 Explore the contact details to get to know more about the researchers, the supervisory team and the organizations that contribute to this project.